 Secure Disposal and Data Destruction

 When IT equipment reaches end of life, it must be disposed of securely.
 The hard drives and storage in old equipment may contain sensitive business data, customer data, or personal data.
-Simply deleting files or reformatting a drive does not destroy data; it is recoverable with free tools.
+Simply deleting files or reformatting a drive does not destroy data; it is recoverable with free tools available online.
 Physical destruction (drill through the platters or use a professional data destruction service that provides a certificate of destruction) or secure erasure using tools like DBAN is required for compliance with data protection regulations.

 Record the disposal of each asset in your asset register: date of disposal, method of disposal, certificate reference if applicable, and the person responsible for the disposal.
 This creates an audit trail that proves the data was destroyed, which is important if you handle personal data or operate in a regulated industry.

-For businesses in the United Kingdom, the Waste Electrical and Electronic Equipment (WEEE) regulations also apply to IT equipment disposal.
+For businesses in the United Kingdom, the Waste Electrical and Electronic Equipment (WEEE) regulations apply to IT equipment disposal.
 You have obligations to recycle responsibly, and using a registered waste carrier for disposal helps ensure compliance.
 Keep records of your WEEE waste transfers as part of your disposal documentation.

 Integrating Asset Management with IT Operations

-Integrate asset tracking with your service desk.
+Integrate asset tracking with your service desk where possible.
 When a support ticket involves hardware replacement, the asset register should be updated as part of resolving the ticket.
 When a leaver's equipment is collected, the asset register should be updated at the same time.
 If asset tracking and support tickets are handled in separate systems with no link between them, the asset register will gradually drift from reality.

 Using Asset Data for Procurement Decisions

 Asset data tells you what you have, where it is, and what condition it is in.
 This information directly informs procurement decisions.
-If your asset register shows that 30 percent of your laptops are beyond their third year and approaching warranty expiry, you know you will need to budget for replacement in the next financial year.
-If your software licence records show you are consistently under-utilising certain licences, you can reduce those costs at renewal.
-If your hardware failure history shows a particular model or manufacturer is significantly more reliable than another, that is useful information for future purchasing decisions.
+If your asset register shows that thirty percent of your laptops are beyond their third year and approaching warranty expiry, you know you will need to budget for replacement in the next financial year.

 This shift from reactive to proactive procurement also affects your relationships with suppliers.
 When you can tell a supplier exactly what you need and when you need it, you are in a better position to negotiate terms than when you are desperate for next-day delivery on a failed machine.